CyVerse-learning-materials/foss/docs/02_project_management.md

-This type of overall project management may be required for some grants, and while it may be tempting to put in the minimal effort on one of the many pieces of paperwork you\'re required to complete, this type of overall project planning can be very useful.
-Here we\'ll discuss some of the benefits of this type of project management:
+This type of overall project management may be required for some grants, and while it may be tempting to put in the minimal effort on one of the many pieces of paperwork you're required to complete, this type of overall project planning can be very useful.
+Here we'll discuss some of the benefits of this type of project management:

--

-    clarifies roles and responsibilities
+- clarifies roles and responsibilities

-    :   -   it can be easy for certain tasks to slip through the cracks
+    -   it can be easy for certain tasks to slip through the cracks
     -   ensures that nobody gets saddled with too much work
     -   reduces chances of disputes among collaborators

--

-    defines project steps and their order
+- defines project steps and their order

-    :   -   the larger a project, the more convoluted this can get
+    -   the larger a project, the more convoluted this can get
     -   even small projects can quickly get out of hand

 - looks good to funders and collaborators

--

-    gives you somewhere to record changes to the project
+- gives you somewhere to record changes to the project

-    :   -   if someone leaves the project or roles change, it is worth documenting these changes
+    -   if someone leaves the project or roles change, it is worth documenting these changes
-        -   can also be part of the \"Open Process\" we talked about
+    -   can also be part of the "Open Process" we talked about

 Ryan will give a brief talk on how the used a to establish a clear structure for the project.